You will always have some vaginal discharge starting a year or 2 before puberty and ending after the menopause.

 Contact your midwife or doctor immediately if you have any vaginal bleeding while you're pregnant.

 Is it normal to have vaginal discharge in pregnancy?

 Yes.
-Almost all women have more vaginal discharge in pregnancy.
-This is normal, and helps prevent any infections travelling up from the vagina to the womb.
+It is normal to have more vaginal discharge in pregnancy.
+This helps prevent any infections travelling up from the vagina to the womb.

 Towards the end of pregnancy, the amount of discharge increases further.
 In the last week or so of pregnancy, it may contain streaks of sticky, jelly-like pink mucus.

 This is called a "show", and happens when the mucus that's been present in your cervix during pregnancy comes away.